ur-whitelab/md-agent/mdagent/agent_cheat_sheet.md

     - if unsuccessful, continue
 - TaskCritic._run_task_critic

-## Skill Agent (for creating a new tool)
+## Skill Manager
-- creates tool_name and description for new code, wraps it into Python function and Langchain tool
+- creates tool_name and description for new code, wraps it into Langchain tool
+- also stores everything in 'skill_library' directory
 - input:
+    - fxn_name
     - code
 - output:
     - langchain tool name
-    - (created .py file containing python function & langchain tool)
 - Lives whenever new code is successful and needs to store as a tool
-- SkillAgent.run
+- SkillManager.add_new_tool(fxn_name, code)

+OUTDATED: will revamp curriculum agents into one agent (probably as a separate tool)
 ## Refining Curriculum Agent (to refine task if code keeps failing)
 - proposes a new, refined task closely aligned to the 'spirit' of user prompt as much as possible
 - inputs: